timoxley/functional-javascript-workshop/problems/basic_map/problem.md

 ## Conditions

-* Do not use any for/while loops.
-* You do not need to define any additional functions unless a stub is provided in the boilerplate.
 * Your solution should use Array.prototype.map()
+* Do not use any for/while loops or Array.prototype.forEach.
+* Do not create any unecessary functions e.g. helpers.

 ## Resources